 - ensuring all steps are taken to maintain site security and pupils' physical safety by establishing a safe environment in which children can learn and develop; - ensuring staffing arrangements meet the needs of all children and ensure their safety.
-We will ensure that children are adequately supervised and decide how to deploy staff to ensure children's needs are met in relation to ratios for the Early Years and Foundation Stage, we follow the statutory guidance in the DfE revised EYFS statutory framework for group and school-based providers; - maintaining robust records, Policies and procedures.
+We will ensure that children are adequately supervised and decide how to deploy staff to ensure children's needs are met in relation to ratios for the Early Years and Foundation Stage, we follow the statutory guidance in the DfE revised Statutory Framework for the Early Years Foundation Stage; - maintaining robust records, Policies and procedures.